Pete Carroll: Las Vegas Raiders (2025)

-Upon coaching his first game for the Raiders in a 20–13 victory over the New England Patriots, he became the oldest head coach in NFL history, having coached his second game with the team a week later on his 74th birthday.
+Upon coaching his first regular season game for the Raiders in a 20–13 victory over the New England Patriots, he became the oldest head coach in NFL history, having coached his second game with the team a week later on his 74th birthday.
+The Raiders ended the season with a 3–14 record, the worst in the league, ensuring that the team would receive the first overall selection in the 2026 NFL draft.
+Carroll was fired by the Raiders on January 5, 2026, the day after the season ended.